Robert Williams (psychologist): Black Personality Theory

 Williams formulated his "Black Personality Theory," presented in his second book, The Collective Mind: Toward an Afrocentric Theory of Black Personality.
 His theory argued that black personality could not be understood using European philosophy and values.
 Instead, the Black Personality Theory would draw on an African philosophy of collectiveness diametrically opposed to Western individualism.
-He described how many white children came to be indoctrinated to embrace racist tendencies through “racial scripting” that promoted misguided myths regarding racial superiority or inferiority.
+He described how many white children came to be indoctrinated to embrace racist tendencies through "racial scripting" that promoted misguided myths regarding racial superiority or inferiority.

 Racial scripting

 In his book, "Racism Learned at an Early Age Through Racial Scripting," Williams argues that white children acquire racist predispositions at a young age through the process of "racial scripting," and these scripts are taught to children by parents, schools, religious groups, etc. Williams defines racial scripts as "myths and stereotypes individuals form about ethnic and racial groups to which they do not belong."
-Racial scripts received in childhood can shape perceptions adult claimed Williams.
+Racial scripts received in childhood can shape adult perceptions, claimed Williams.
 In his book, Williams identifies several myths and stereotypes that form these racial scripts.
 Including the myth of black genetic deficiency, the deteriorating black family, cultural deprivation, black language deficiency, black self-hatred, damaged black psyche, the superior sexual stud, the superior black athlete, and the lazy Negro.
 He argues that racial scripts form a racial schema that individuals draw upon to understand situations and that these scripts can be positive, negative, or neutral.